ceph/ceph/doc/install/get-packages.rst

 The major releases of Ceph include:

-- **Giant:** Giant is the most recent major release of Ceph.
+- **Hammer:** Hammer is the most recent, and is also the eighth major release of Ceph.
 These packages are recommended for anyone deploying Ceph in a production environment.
+Critical bug fixes are backported and point releases are made as necessary.

+- **Giant:** Giant is the seventh major release of Ceph.
+These packages are recommended for anyone deploying Ceph in a production environment.
 Critical bug fixes are backported and point releases are made as necessary.

 - **Firefly:** Firefly is the sixth major release of Ceph.
 These packages are recommended for anyone deploying Ceph in a production environment.